StolkArjen/human-interaction/README.md

 -	Gain insight into the “dark matter” of social neuroscience
 -	Gain insight into how human brains achieve mutual understanding and how this elusive capacity underpins social interaction, culture, and society
 -	Get a thorough background in scientific literature and approaches for advancing our understanding of human interaction
--	Learn how to design, run, analyze, and write up an interaction study
+-	Learn how to design, run, analyze, and write up human interaction studies